AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/omf-dev/omf-sds-vs-omf.md

 ## Data collection option comparison

 The following table lists the factors that you should consider when choosing between OMF and SDS, as well as which option is the better for each factor.
-Some factors (**Security** and **Performance**) have no inherently superior option and require additional consideration.
+Some factors (**Security**, **Situation-dependent factors**, and **Performance**) have no inherently superior option and require additional consideration.
 For more information on these factors, see [Situation dependent factors](#situation-dependent-factors).

 | Factor | OMF | SDS |
 |--|--|--|